 But if you’re shooting moving subjects in low light, you may struggle to get a shot without motion blur.
 In this situation, always use Burst Mode in the hope that at least one of the shots will have the subject in focus.

 When photographing nature, you have to be patient.
 You must be willing to wait, watch or go where an interesting subject would be located.
 If you’re waiting for an animal to appear in a location where you can photograph it, keep still and quiet so as not to frighten it away.

 I’d spotted this beautiful green moth flying around outside, but it was impossible to get a good shot of it in the air.
 I knew that it would land at some point, so I waited and quietly watched it for a while.
 Eventually it landed on this red brick wall which made the perfect background with its vivid contrasting color.

 As well as waiting for your subjects, you often need to wait for the right light.
 When I came across this branch covered in cobwebs I thought it would make an interesting photo if I positioned the sun in the cup of the twigs.
 So I waited until the sun was setting, and snapped this shot when the sun was just in the right position.

 Let nature speak for itself.
 Over-saturating and over-processing your images just seems to destroy what natural beauty is already there.
 Over-editing is a common mistake that many beginner iPhone photographers make, especially in landscape and nature photography.

-If you do decide to edit your photos, Snapseed is a great app (check out our Snapseed video tutorial).
+If you do decide to edit your photos, Snapseed is a great app (check out our Snapseed tutorial).
 Use the “Tune Image” tool to make subtle adjustments using the six different options: brightness, ambience, contrast, saturation, shadows and warmth.

 Only use adjustments that will enhance the image.
 Don’t go crazy with filters and effects – it’s unlikely to add to the beauty of your scene and is more likely to ruin the photo.